karmab/kcli/doc/index.rst

    worker only.
 Check
    `here <https://github.com/karmab/kcli-plans/blob/master/samples/pcipassthrough/pci.yml>`__
    for an example.
+-  *tpm* (optional).
+Defaults to false.
+Enables a TPM device in the vm, using emulator mode.
+Requires swtpm in the host.
+-  \*rng (optional).
+Defaults to false.
+Enables a RNG device in the vm.
 -  *notify* (optional).
 Defaults to false.
 Sends result of a command or a script run from the vm to one of the supported notify engines.
 -  *notifymethod* (optional).
 Array of notify engines.
 Defaults to